Low ambition and incoherent targets from banks put net zero at risk – analysis

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Low ambition and incoherent climate targets from Europe’s 20 largest banks is putting net zero goals at risk, according to an analysis.
+Low ambition and incoherent climate targets from Europe’s 20 largest banks are putting net zero goals at risk, according to an analysis.

 ShareAction, which campaigns for responsible investment, scrutinised targets for emissions from financing high-impact activities and for increasing sustainable finance at banks including UK institutions HSBC, NatWest and Barclays.